Mimecast and Proofpoint customers might be susceptible to email attacks that other Office 365 and Gmail customers are not.

 Secure email gateways require that you change your DNS MX record to point to the security provider instead of your cloud email provider.
 The consequence of this setup is that any hacker can know what security service you have selected and reverse engineer it in a replicated environment to eventually send you malware that they know can bypass your security measures.

-On the other hand, Avanan’s API-based solution does not expose the security you chose.
+On the other hand, API-based solutions do not expose the security you chose.
 You can add as many security tools on our platform as you choose—all scanning in parallel all emails, all invisible to potential hackers.

 We turned to one of our customers, a CIO at an IT management company of 3,000 employees who would prefer to remain anonymous.
-He said, “Avanan caught 162 phishing attacks during our 2-week trial, compared to Proofpoint and Mimecast, which caught 101 and 69, respectively.
+He said, “Avanan caught 162 phishing attacks during our 2-week trial, compared to Mimecast and Proofpoint, which caught 101 and 69, respectively.
 It even had a better false positive rate.”